K1 Fiancé Visa – Frequently Asked Questions

 Q. What is IMBRA, and does it affect my case?

-The International Marriage Broker Regulation Act (IMBRA) became law in 2006.
+A. The International Marriage Broker Regulation Act (IMBRA) became law in 2006.
 If you have been convicted of certain violent crimes, then you require a waiver before proceeding with a K-1 visa petition.

 If you have a general K-1 Visa question, please use the form below.
 We will do our best to answer it for you: